 The problem with visiting the Sea of Galilee (which is actually a lake)

-But then I wouldn’t have time to explore our next stop, Capernaum, the ancient fishing village where Christ gathered his first disciples, so I settled for being quietly grumpy.
+Our next stop was Capernaum, the ancient fishing village where Christ gathered his first disciples.

 Trouble on the Mount of Beatitudes